 Increased in the year due to the heightened economic and geopolitical issues as referred to in the Chairman's statement.
-In addition, in the current economic climate the valuations of technology companies are more volatile.

 To reduce this risk, the Board places reliance upon the skills and expertise of the Manager and its track record over many years of making successful investments in this segment of the market.
 In addition, the Manager operates a formal and structured investment appraisal and review process, which includes an Investment Committee, comprising investment professionals from the Manager for all investments, and at least one external investment professional for investments greater than £1 million in aggregate across all the Albion managed VCTs.
 The Manager also invites and takes account of comments from non-executive Directors of the Company on matters discussed at the Investment Committee meetings.